harishkhumkar95/Loan-Application-for-Office-furniture/README.md

 - https://www.geeksforgeeks.org/how-to-resolve-a-cannot-find-module-error-using-node-js/

 ### Current Enhancements
-Added Add authentication and authorization features.
+Added authentication and authorization features.
 Implement logging and monitoring for API requests.
 Refactored the system to use Sequelize ORM for all database operations.
 Optimized data relationships and removed raw SQL queries for maintainability.